The enduring mystery of the Terracotta Warriors and the tomb of the first emperor

 Step back in time to ancient China, where a massive tomb complex was built for the first emperor, Qin Shi Huang.
 As you wander through the underground chambers, you stumble upon something unexpected: an army of life-size terracotta warriors, each one unique in its own way.

 These figures, meticulously crafted over 2,000 years ago, stand in formation, ready for battle.
-You're standing in the midst of the Terracotta Army, one of the greatest archaeological discoveries of our time.
+You're standing in the midst of the Terracotta Army, one of the greatest archaeological discoveries of all time.

 But despite decades of research, the mysteries surrounding this incredible find continue to baffle and intrigue experts.